ozzie-lam/rebyte-docs/agents/design-your-agent/actions/model/language-model-completion.md

 **Stop Words**
   * Stop words are used to make the model stop at a desired point, such as the end of a sentence or a list.

-### Message Format

-Rebyte uses a similar message format as OpenAI.
-The message format is a JSON object with the following fields:

-* role
-  * could be one from 'user', 'system', or 'assistant'
-* content
-  * content of this message
-* name(optional)
-  * name of role
-* context
-  * context of this message, for example, external file

 On the top right of the action, there are two more things to configure: "Stream Mode" and "Cache Mode".

 <figure><img src="../../../../images/stream-and-cache.jpg"></figure>